michael-steinert/FullStackSpringReactAngular2023/backend/README.md

 - Java Embedded Web Servers are lightweight Web Servers that can be embedded within a Java Application.
 These Servers provide a convenient Way to develop, test and deploy Web Applications without the Need for a separate Web Server Installation
 - In this Context, Tomcat, Jetty and Undertow are popular Java Embedded Web Servers
   - **Apache Tomcat** is an Open Source Web Server that is widely used for Developing Java Web Applications.
 Tomcat supports Servlets and JavaServer Pages (JSPs) and provides a simple and lightweight HTTP Server.
 Tomcat is easy to set up and configure and supports a range of advanced Features such as SSL, Virtual Hosting and Clustering
   - **Jetty** is an Open Source Web Server and Servlet Container for Java Applications.
-It is designed to be lightweight and fast, Jetty offers a modular Architecture that allows Users to customise the Server to suit their Needs.
+It is designed to be lightweight and fast, Jetty offers a modular Architecture that allows Users to customize the Server to suit their Needs.
 Jetty supports WebSocket, SPDY and HTTP/2 Protocols and is widely used in Embedded Applications such as IoT Devices and mobile Applications
   - **Undertow** is a Web Server designed to be lightweight and flexible.
 It is also a Component of WildFly Application Server.
 Undertow supports both Blocking and Non-Blocking I/O and provides an Embedded Servlet Container for deploying web Applications.
 Undertow is easy to configure and provides excellent Performance even for high-traffic Websites

 ### API (Application Programming Interface)